noamraph/nix-pills/pills/08-generic-builders.md

 common components used in autotools projects instead of repeating them in all the packages we would write.

-We are familiarizing ourselves with the way a Nix system grows up: it\'s about creating and composing derivations with the Nix language.
+We are familiarizing ourselves with the way a Nix system grows up: it's about creating and composing derivations with the Nix language.

 Analogy: in C you create objects in the heap, and then you